SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 ### Excursion: Joining/Merging Internal Tables into Internal Tables

 The following code snippets demonstrate joining/merging the content of two simple internal tables into another table.
-There are various ways to achieve this.
+There may be several ways to achieve this.
 Here, the intention is to give an idea and, in particular, to emphasize SQL functionalities also available for internal tables (note the restrictions mentioned above and in the documentation).

 Assumptions:
 - The target table is either created inline or exists and includes components from the source tables or components that can be mapped.